nsouzarj/cra-frontend/DOCKER.md

 1. Check the container logs: `docker logs cra-frontend-app`
 2. Ensure port 4200 is not already in use
 3. Verify that the nginx configuration is correct
+4. Check that all required environment variables are set

 ### Network Issues